Lawand-A/iptv/README.md

-# StreamHub: Free and Personal IPTV Library
+# StreamHub: Free and Personal IPTV player over the web
 A fully static, single-page web application for organizing and playing IPTV content.
 No build step, no backend, and no user accounts.
 Everything runs in the browser and the data stays local.

 ## What it does